bigtoga/Examples/Windows Server/Active Directory/Domain Trust issues and troubleshooting.md

 `nltest /server:ADServer1.corporateForest.com`
    - Should return (a) success, and (b) tells you which AD server it can authenticate with

+Try the other(s) server as well: `nltest /server:ADServer2.corporateForest.com`

+Errors seen:
+1. you don't have access to dsbind...

 `nltest /sc_query:corporateForest.com`
   - Should return success - tells you that the secure comm. channel between the two domains is up
   - If it fails, consider `nltest /sc_verify:corporateForest.com` - if the secure channel is broken, it will attempt to rebuild it